MalempatiSarada/Sarada/README.md

 # Sarada
-This is my practice file
+This is my practice file.
+It contains bunch of random technologies and concepts